 Many patients are confused by the relationship that a network provider has to the insurance carrier.
 They often mistakenly assume that the dentist has become a party to the contract they have with the dental benefit plan’s employer and/or carrier.
 This is far from the truth as the agreement a network dentist has with an insurance carrier/employer is an entirely separate agreement from the patient’s contract with the insurance carrier/employer.
 It is usually a simple agreement, often only a couple of pages in length.
 In a contract of this type, a network provider agrees to “write-off” the difference between their fee for service and the insurance companies allowed fee for that network.
 This write-off is limited to covered services performed on patients enrolled in the insurance plans that utilize the contracted dentist network.
 With minor exceptions, this is the sum total of the agreement between the dentist and the preferred provider network.
 Dentists are not responsible to write-off differences based on plan provisions such as allowances, limitations, exclusion, frequencies, maximums, or downgraded procedures.
 Dentists who are not “in network” are not responsible to write-off balances.

 Patients choose to go out of network every day.
-At Crabtree Dental, our dentists are providers in only one dental network, and so the vast majority of patients either have fee-for-service plans or have PPO plans and choose to visit us out of network.
+At Crabtree Dental 100% of our patients have chosen to visit us on an out of network basis.
+The vast majority of patients either have fee-for-service or PPO plans and utilize their dental benefits in our practice.
 Patients want to receive quality dental services from caring professionals in an environment they are comfortable with.
 Patients often neglect dental care because they are dissatisfied with their “in-network” provider options.
 Rather than go “in network” they stay home, avoiding dental care altogether.
 This patient soon discovers they are better off paying a little more with the dentist of their choice.
 Many plans work under a different set of rules depending on whether you are treated by providers who are “in” versus “out” of their network.

 Understand Your Dental Insurance Coverage by Learning Your Plan Features